jelwan/rest-article/README.md

 The following steps will setup the docker database and get the service running

-Use the makefile to first create the mysql docker container and wait for the container to start an initalise
+Use the makefile to first create the mysql docker container and wait for the container to start and initialise

 ```
 make docker.database
 ```

-Use the makefile to install the migraton requrements and create the database schema and tabels
+Use the makefile to install the migration requirements and create the database schema and tables

 ```
 make db.setup